nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 * once logged in redirect to dashboard.php and display a flash message "You have successfully logged in!"
 * if invalid credentials were passed, redirect to login.php with an error flash message "Incorrect credentials"

 Create an Auth class in the ITP namespace.
 This will use PDO behind the scenes.
-It will have an attempt to check if a username and password are valid credentials and it will return a Boolean.
+It will have a method _attempt()_ to check if a username and password are valid credentials and it will return a Boolean.
 Make sure you use prepared statements.

 ```
 $authentication = new ITP\Auth($pdo);